+Promote and incentivize use of local wood and agricultural products to reduce embodied carbon footprint.
+Vermont can be an important source of its own and other adjoining states’ building materials that can reduce the carbon footprint of construction.
+Steel and concrete require extensive carbon to produce and create emissions in their production.
+Materials can include wood, straw, and other materials.
+See such New England initiatives as Tallhouse at https://generatetechnologies.com/work-tallhouse and relatively recent changes to the Massachusetts’ state building code (780 CMR 9th edition), which allows mass timber buildings, including cross-laminated timber.

 Promote and incentivize use of agricultural and sustainably harvested wood -based construction materials (subject to existing certification criteria or procurement standards to be developed) over imported wood and/or non-wood materials with high carbon footprints (such as steel, concrete, etc.) Continue to research life-cycle accounting of these products for greatest impact.

 Through state procurement standards, require that publicly funded building projects use chain of custody certified wood products (MASS timber, cellulose insulation, etc.) that have been harvested under sustainable procurement standards over materials with a higher carbon footprint (such as steel, concrete, etc.).
 Prioritize locally sourced wood products when possible.